Types of Miso Paste Explained

 6 different types of miso paste.

 As you can see from the comparison, even within red miso, there are variations in color, aging time, salt content, and aroma, offering plenty of choices for miso lovers!
-Also, each region in Japan has their own unique miso.
+Also, each region in Japan has its own unique miso.
 Rice miso is produced nationwide, but there’s a wide range of types, like Sendai miso, known for its high salt content, and Shinshu miso, which is considered the standard across Japan.

 Which Miso Paste to Choose?